aimzieslol/dotfiles/README.md

 In case you choose to store passwords and other secrets within XPipe, all sensitive information is encrypted when it is saved using AES with either:

 - A dynamically generated key file `vaultkey` (The data can then only be decrypted with that file present)
-- A custom master passphrase that can be set by you in the settings menu, combined with the vault key file (This option is only as secure as the password you choose)
+- A custom passphrase that can be set for your user in the settings menu, combined with the vaultkey file (This option can only as secure as the password you choose)

 By default, general connection data is not encrypted, only secrets are.
 So things like hostnames and usernames are stored without encryption, which is in line with many other tools.